Brightspace/valence-ui-list/README.md

 }
 ```

-To render lists with less padding inside the items, also call the sub-mixin '#vui.list.compact':
+To render lists with less padding inside the items, also call the sub-mixin `#vui.list.compact`:

 ```css
 ul {